Compressible Navier-Stokes Flow in Schr\"odinger-Type Variables: Acknowledgments

 \section{Acknowledgments}

 We thank Elias R. Most for the many enlightening discussions.
+We thank the two anonymous reviewers for comments that helped improve the clarity and presentation of the study.
 The authors used OpenAI Codex \cite{OpenAI2025_Codex} for assistance with \textsc{dedalus} code organization and manuscript editing.
 We acknowledge support from the Natural Sciences \& Engineering Research Council of Canada (NSERC, funding reference number 568580), the Canadian Space Agency (23JWGO2A01), the Simons Foundation (MP-SCMPS-00001470), NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), and NSF Award 2206756.
 We acknowledge compute allocations rrg-ripperda and rrg-essick from the Digital Research Alliance of Canada, which were used to run and analyze the simulations, and high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Center for Supercomputing (grants pn76gi, pr73fi, and pn76ga).